MPThLee/DisableComplianceNotification/README.md

     - Requires [Cloth Config](https://modrinth.com/mod/cloth-config).
 But it's optional.
         - Additionally, Fabric build also has optional dependency for [Mod Menu](https://modrinth.com/mod/modmenu)
     - Default (and without Cloth Config) is "Filter only compliance notification".
-- Fabric API is not mandatory as of this version.
+- For Fabric: Fabric API is not mandatory as of this version.

 ## Download